Get Screened for Prostate Cancer? The Pandemic Makes This Question Even Harder

 September is Prostate Cancer Awareness Month.
-If you’re thinking about screening, here’s why you first need to have a conversation with a physician about the potential benefits – and risks.
+If you’re thinking about screening, start a conversation with your physician about balancing the potential benefits and staying safe from COVID-19.

+But with a condition as serious as prostate cancer, the second leading cause of cancer death among men, even these benefits are not clear cut.
 On one hand, detecting prostate cancer before it causes symptoms can make it easier to treat.
 On the other hand, screening can lead to potential risks like false positives or unnecessary surgeries.
-What’s a man to do?

 - For African-Americans, age 45 is the right time to talk with a doctor.
 Research shows African-Americans are 76 percent more likely to develop prostate cancer than a Caucasian man, and more than twice as likely to die from the disease.